7/10/17 - UPDATE -- POSSIBLE ERROR

 My understanding from my days of hiring process servers to serve subpoenas is that courts liked to control that issue (as well as process) and did so with an order authorizing various process servers on a court case by court case basis and that the order was kept in the file of the case.

-I just want to let readers know that the fellow referenced above said subpoenas are not serving process.
-I still don't know.
+I just want to let readers know that the P.I. referenced above said subpoenas are not serving process.
 Attorney feedback welcome.

 Frequently, notaries in Texas add value to their services by serving process, which is the act of delivering a document to a person that will compel him or her to interact with the court system or appear for a deposition.